jonescompneurolab/hnn/installer/brown_ccv/x11-forwarding.md

    singularity run hnn.simg
    ```

-6. When the HNN GUI starts up, make sure to change limit the number of cores the amount when requesting the interactive session (e.g. 16 cores)
-    * Click 'Set Parameters' -> 'Run' and change 'NumCores'
-7. You can now proceed to the tutorials at https://hnn.brown.edu/index.php/tutorials/ .
+6. You can now proceed to the tutorials at https://hnn.brown.edu/index.php/tutorials/ .
 Some things to note:

-   * The files within the container are visible at `/`.
-This allows you to access both the container filesystem and Oscar's filesystem seamlessly.
-If you are loading sample files for the tutorials, look in `/home/hnn_user/hnn_source_code`
+   * The files within the container are visible are integrated within Oscar's view of your director.
+For example, your user directory might be `/users/myuser` and the hnn_user within the container has a user directory `/home/hnn_user`.
+If you are loading sample files for the tutorials, look in `/home/hnn_user/hnn_source_code`.
+Your output from simulations will be stored in `/users/myuser/hnn_out`
-   * The "Model Visualization" feature will not work and you will receive an error in the terminal window: `ImportError: libreadline.so.6: cannot open shared object file: No such file or directory`.

 ## Running HNN a second time